felixge/httpsnoop/README.md

 ## Why this package exists

-Instrumenting an application's http.Handler is suprisingly difficult.
+Instrumenting an application's http.Handler is surprisingly difficult.

 However if you google for e.g. "capture ResponseWriter status code" you'll find lots of advise and code examples that suggest it to be a fairly trivial